 Another strategy is to provide support and resources for victims of sexual abuse, including counselling, therapy, and other forms of support.
 This can help victims to process their experiences and to begin the healing process.

-Ultimately, the key to addressing sexual infliction of mental suffering is to recognize it as a serious form of abuse and to work towards creating a society that is more supportive of victims and more proactive in preventing abuse from occurring in the first place.
+The key to addressing sexual infliction of mental suffering is to recognize it as a severe form of severe and to work towards creating a society that is more supportive of victims and more proactive in preventing abuse from occurring in the first place.

-This may involve changes in laws and policies to better protect victims of sexual abuse, as well as changes in social attitudes and cultural norms around issues of sex, consent, and power.
-It may also involve greater investment in research and education to better understand the impact of sexual abuse on mental health and to identify strategies for prevention and intervention.
+This may involve changes in laws and policies to protect victims of sexual abuse better, as well as changes in social attitudes and cultural norms around issues of sex, consent, and power.
+It may also involve more significant investment in research and education better to understand the impact of sexual abuse on mental health and to identify strategies for prevention and intervention.

 Sexual infliction of mental suffering is a serious issue that can have devastating and long-lasting effects on victims.
-It is a form of abuse that is often hidden and unrecognized, but it is important to work towards raising awareness and creating a more supportive and understanding culture around issues of sexual abuse and mental health.
+It is a form of abuse that is often hidden and unrecognized.
+It is essential to work towards raising awareness and creating a more supportive and understanding culture around issues of sexual abuse and mental health.

 By doing so, we can help to ensure that victims receive the support and resources they need to heal and recover and that we are all better equipped to prevent abuse from occurring in the future.